szaitseff/szaitseff.github.io/README.md

 > It is designed according to the degree requirements of undergraduate computer science majors, minus general education (non-CS) requirements, as it is assumed most of the people following this curriculum are already educated outside the field of CS.
 > The courses themselves are among the very best in the world, often coming from Harvard, Princeton, MIT, etc.

-The curriculum is designed as follows:
+The curriculum is designed as follows (I don't follow the exact sequence of courses):

 <h2 align="center"> INTRO to CS </h2>
 <h3 align="center"> For students to try out CS and see if it's right for them </h3>